How is my child looked after in the boarding house?

 How is pocket money given to my child?

 When a student arrives, he / she gives us their pocket money, which is kept in the school safe.
-Every day, students can go to the accounts office to withdraw pocket money.
-We recommend CHF20.- CHF50.- per week.
+Every day, students can go to the accounts office to withdraw pocket money and of course, if money is left over, it will be returned to your child on departure.
+We recommend CHF30.- CHF50.- per week.
 Since everything is included, there is nothing the student needs to pay for.
+To give you an idea of prices in Switzerland (which has a high cost of living), an ice cream or a Coca Cola costs around CHF5.-

 Can my child use a mobile phone?